Open Data Hub logo

 $ oc apply -f db-credentials.yaml -n <project_name>

-4. If you are installing TrustyAI for the first time on a project, continue to Installing the TrustyAI service by using the CLI.
+4. If you are installing TrustyAI for the first time on a project, continue to Installing the TrustyAI service for a project.

 If you already installed TrustyAI on a project, you can migrate the existing TrustyAI service from using a PVC to using a database.